 This explanation of the cycle assumes your periods are regular.
 If you have irregular periods, it can be even harder to work out how your cycle affects exercise.

-The diagram below shows how the hormones fluctuate throughout the cycle.
+Hormones fluctuate throughout the cycle.
 There are 3 key times in the cycle that researchers recognise to test hormone levels: early follicular phase or days 1-5 (when oestrogen and progesterone are low), late follicular phase or days 6-12 (when oestrogen is high and progesterone is low) and mid-luteal phase or days 20-23 (with both oestrogen and progesterone are high).
 These different times in the cycle are relevant to exercise.
 It is worth noting that a lot of the research focuses on the early follicular phase and the mid-luteal phase (when both hormones are either low or high) and does not investigate the effect of high oestrogen and low progesterone (late-follicular phase).

 Exercise and the menstrual cycle